Cornerstone Worli

 Final thought

 Worli in 2026 is a defensible, long-cycle investment market — not a quick-flip play.
-For buyers with the right horizon and purpose, the structural case is as strong as it has been.
-To explore specific inventory at Cornerstone Worli, see our Buyer page.
+For buyers with the right horizon and profile, the structural case is as strong as it has been in a decade.
+The compounding of supply scarcity, infrastructure tailwinds, and demand depth supports the price floor.
+Forecast appreciation is steady rather than spectacular, and comes with the defensibility that has held through every Mumbai property cycle.

 Frequently Asked